rklymentiev/py-for-neuro/chapters/chapter1.md

 ---
 title: 'Chapter 1: Python Basics'
 description:
-  'In this chapter you are going to learn how to define variables in Python and what are the main data types.'
+  'In this chapter, we are going to learn how to define variables in Python and what are the main data types.'
 prev: /chapter0
 next: /chapter2
 type: chapter